Progression of Art

 This painting was attributed to Frans Hals for hundreds of years due to a deliberate forgery.
 Leyster's signature was discovered in 1893.

 Oil on panel - Department of Paintings of the Louvre, Paris

 This striking self-portrait appears to show Leyster as a woman fully at ease with herself and in command of her work and her career.
 She appears at her easel, taking a moment before finishing a painting of a young smiling violinist.
 She turns to face the viewer, as if we have interrupted her, yet she appears welcoming.
 The details convey her mastery: she holds eighteen brushes in her left hand along with a palette through which her thumb is looped; in her right hand she holds one brush, poised to make its mark.
 She wears a formal ruff and luxurious dress - which she is unlikely to have worn in real life while painting, but which speaks to her financial success and social status.

 Author Dominic Smith writes of this image: "Her lips are parted as if she's about to speak.
 Her eyes are quick and vital.
 The brush in her right hand is held almost parallel to the violinist's bow in the painting she's working on at her easel, suggesting, perhaps, that music making and painting are deeply connected and ephemeral".
 Like her portraits of other people, this image also seems to celebrate joy and movement.
 But while her earlier paintings seem to show people relaxing and drinking, here Leyster shows joy in her work.

-Oil on canvas - National Gallery of Art, London
+Oil on canvas - National Gallery of Art, Washington DC

 A Boy and a Girl with a Cat and an Eel